Estimated reading time: 23 minutes

 Trekking is less physically demanding than climbing and offers more opportunities to explore the Himalayan Mountains’ beautiful landscapes.
 Because of this, you will find more trekkers than climbers travelling to Nepal.
 Additionally, Nepal is more than its mountain and landscapes.
 Moreover, Nepal is culturally rich in its history, which travellers can explore while on a trek.

-Trekking has become an important backbone industry in Nepal’s economic development.
+Tourism has become an important backbone industry in Nepal’s economic development.
 It boosts the nation’s economy, generates job opportunities, and helps national GDG.
 Similarly, the tourism industry is essential to Nepal because it supports alleviating deprivation and poverty in the country, especially in rural villages.
 In addition, tourism development supports and enhances its people to obtain greater social equity and equality for those grassroots people.
-And it provides much-needed employment in the most popular trekking regions with foreign travellers.
+And it provides much-needed employment in the most popular trekking regions and trek routes with foreign travellers.

 According to statistics provided by the Nepal Tourist Board (NTB), more than half a million tourists visit Nepal every year to experience what Nepal offers.
-Most of those travellers visit the country to join a trek.
+Most of those travellers visit the country to join new trekking routes.

 This two-week exciting trek takes you to the base camp of Mount Everest, the tallest mountain in the world.
 EBC trek is one of the ultimate destinations and a dream that every expert traveller worldwide wants to fulfil.
 Many foreign trekkers visit Nepal annually for the EBC trek because it has charms that attract many travellers worldwide.
 Trekking to EBC will be one of the most beautiful memories and experiences of a lifetime because this trek escorts you to a close-up view of Mt.
 Everest.
 Similarly, you will see other high peaks like Mt.
 Lhotse (8516m), Cho Oyu (8201m), and Makalu (8481m), which are certified as the top 10 tallest mountains in the world.